 Born on June 7th, 1975, Allen Ezail Iverson is a former NBA player.
 “The Answer,” as he is nicknamed, is well respected among his peers and is considered one of the most influential players of all time.

 Iverson played in the NBA for 14 seasons at the shooting guard and point guard positions.
+During his NBA career, he was the top scorer four times between 1998 and 2005 and holds the record for the 2nd highest per game scoring average behind Michael Jordan.
 He was inducted into the Naismith Memorial Basketball Hall of fame in 2016.

 Following two unbeaten years with Georgetown University, Iverson decided to declare eligibility for the 1996 NBA draft and was picked by the Philadelphia 76ers as the No.1 overall pick.
 He was subsequently named ‘Rookie of the Year’ in the 1996–97 season.
 In his 16 year career, Iverson also played for the Denver Nuggets, Detroit Pistons, and the Memphis Grizzlies before he calling it time with the 76ers during the 2009-2010 season.